CLI Commands

 Configuration File

-Section titled “Configuration File”The CLI stores configuration in:
+Section titled “Configuration File”The CLI stores configuration at:

 | Platform | Location |